 About the New Zealand Operational Service Medal

-The New Zealand Operational Service Medal (NZOSM) was instituted in 2002 for award to New Zealanders who have served on operations since 3 September 1945.
+The New Zealand Operational Service Medal (NZOSM) was instituted in 2002 for award to New Zealanders who have undertaken operational service since 3 September 1945.
 The start date is the day after the surrender ceremony in Tokyo Bay, and is also the day after qualifying service towards medals for Second World War service (including the New Zealand War Service Medal) ended.

 The NZOSM provides specific New Zealand recognition for operational service, and is awarded in addition to any New Zealand, Commonwealth or foreign campaign medal.
 It is awarded once only to an individual, regardless of how many times he or she has deployed on operations.

 Operational service is service which exceeds the normal requirements of peacetime service, and which involves a credible military threat from enemy military forces, insurgents, or other hostile forces.
 More information on the definition of operational service is on the Medals in New Zealand page of our website.

 Personnel and veterans who have been awarded a campaign medal for operational service since 3 September 1945 qualify for the award of the NZOSM, provided that the particular campaign medal has been approved for acceptance and wear by New Zealanders.
 In addition, personnel who, under certain circumstances, have not completed the qualifying period for an approved campaign medal, but who have completed a specific period of service in an operational area towards such a medal (generally seven days on the posted strength of a qualifying unit), are eligible for the NZOSM.
 Full details on eligibility criteria and qualifying service are contained in the Royal Warrant and Regulations for the award.